Two famous arguments

 Problems for the argument

-New versions of the teleological argument from Behe have just added new examples (flagella, clotting systems, etc.), for which many possible evolutionary accounts have been proposed, without structurally changing the argument.
+New versions of the teleological argument from Behe have just added new examples (flagella, clotting systems, etc.) and claimed that they display irreducible complexity.
+Opponents have answered by providing many possible evolutionary accounts focusing on preadaptation and the denial of irreducible complexity.

 NOTE: Evolution cannot produce irreducible complexity by accretion; however, evolution could explain cases of irreducible complexity by the taking away of parts.
 Indeed natural arches with keystones do occur even without evolution at work.

 Of course, a perfect god could have chosen evolution to bring about us as this precise point in the evolutionary history of our planet.
 For example, God could have wanted to make the development of life intelligible to us.
 Hence, one can be a theist and an evolutionist.
-If one is a follower of the Abrahamic god then there is the problem of the account in Genesis which geology and biology tell us to be false (birds and whales (1:21) are created before reptiles and insects (1:24), and flowering plants (1:11) are created before any animals (1:20), while the geological record shows the opposite) and which, in addition, seems internally inconsistent (was Adam created before animals -Genesis 2: 18-19 or after -Genesis 1: 25-27, for example).
-There are interesting ways of dealing with these problems that are available to the theist -for example, one could say that Genesis is not about biology at all, but this is a complicated matter best left for another course.
+If one is a follower of the Abrahamic god then there is the problem of the account in Genesis which geology and biology tell us to be false (birds and whales (1:21) are created before reptiles and insects (1:24), and flowering plants (1:11) are created before any animals (1:20), while the geological record shows the opposite).

 The physical version of the Teleological Argument